GinesGarcia/OpenAirInterface5G_CloudCore/README.md

 After a few seconds, we can see a "Associated MME 1" message in the eNB log and finally the eNB starts waiting for connections showing two "got sync" messages.

 ### Running UE
 This is the more sensitive part because depending on the attenuation that we have in our wires, we have to adjust the rx/tx gain to get the UE connected to the eNB.
 In our deployment, we have 45 dB attenuation per wire.
 Before run the UE, we have to install the ue_ip.ko kernel module in order to bring up the OIP interface, oip0, that will be configured with the IP received from the SP-GW through the MME.
-In order to do so, download and run the script `init_nas.sh` provided in the proyect.
+In order to do so, we have to insert the ue_ip.ko module provided by OpenAirInterface5g.
+* `cd ~/openairinterface5g/`
+* `source oaienv`
+* `sudo insmod $OPENAIR_TARGETS/bin/ue_ip.ko`

 Now, run the UE
 * `cd ~/openairinterface5g/`